kevinbuckley/day-trader-the-game/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install the required dependencies by running `go get`.
 4. Set up your environment variables.
-Create a `.env` file in the root directory of the project, and add your Polygon API key like so:
+Create a `.env` file in the /api directory of the project, and add your Polygon API key like so:

    ```properties
    POLYGON_API_KEY="your-api-key-here"